Quantitative propagation of chaos for generalized Kac particle systems: Proof of the main result

-\item The decoupling property of Lemma \ref{lem:decoupling} is also valid for the system $\mathbf{U}_t^\eps$, with constants independent of $\eps$: in \eqref{eq:EUV2}, all the terms involve either $1-L$ or $R^2$, which correspond to $1-\cos\theta$ and $\sin^2 \theta$, respectively, both of order $\theta^2$.
+\item The decoupling property of Lemma \ref{lemdecoupling} is also valid for the system $\mathbf{U}_t^\eps$, with constants independent of $\eps$: in (\ref{eqEUV2}), all the terms involve either $1-L$ or $R^2$, which correspond to $1-\cos\theta$ and $\sin^2 \theta$, respectively, both of order $\theta^2$.

-\item In \eqref{eq:EXU2} the constant $\cqr{2}$ corresponds to $\int_{-\pi}^\pi \sin^2 \theta \beta_\eps(\theta)$. \end{itemize}
+\item In (\ref{eqEXU2}), the constant $\alpha_{2}^{\R}$ corresponds to $\int_{-\pi}^\pi\sin^2 \theta\beta_\eps(\theta)$. \end{itemize}

-Thus, the argument can be replicated and the final constant will depend on $\int_0^\pi \theta^2 \beta_\eps(\theta) d\theta$, which remains bounded as we let the cutoff $\eps \to 0$.
-Assuming for instance that $M_6(P_0) < \infty$, this yields a constant $C$ independent of $\eps>0$ such that
+Thus, the argument can be replicated and the final constant will depend on $\int_0^\pi\theta^2 \beta_\eps(\theta) \,d\theta$, which remains bounded as we let the cutoff $\eps\to0$.
+Assuming, for instance, that $M_6(P_0) < \infty$, this yields a constant $C$ independent of $\eps>0$ such that

-However, we have not been able to obtain a trajectorial result in the non-cutoff case: discarding the negative term in the integral of \eqref{eq:XU2} produces the term $\int_0^\pi \cos^2\theta \beta_\eps(\theta) d\theta$ which no longer stays bounded when $\eps \to 0$. \end{rmk}
+However, we have not been able to obtain a trajectorial result in the noncutoff case: discarding the negative term in the integral of (\ref{eqXU2}) produces the term $\int_0^\pi\cos^2\theta\beta_\eps(\theta) \,d\theta$ which no longer stays bounded when $\eps\to0$. \end{rmk}